Bjorn David Hansen·Forefront of AI marketing enablement

 Private · Methodology publishable

-Deterministic Google Merchant Center feed-parity audits across hundreds of thousands of SKUs — 15 attribute checks, dual-agent cross-verification, autonomous loop with pass/fail gates.
+Deterministic Google Merchant Center feed operations across hundreds of thousands of SKUs — feed quality and parity, attribute QA, title/metadata experiments, regression diffs, dual-agent cross-verification, and an autonomous loop with pass/fail launch gates.

 Before